Barth Haas June 2017 Hop Science Report

 How does one describe the bitterness of beer?
 A UK research team were asked this exact question, and have developed a sensory bitterness lexicon to describe many types of differently hopped beers.
 Understanding the difference between beers low, mid and high in hop bitter acids and polyphenols were found to present different characteristics.

 In a study from German researchers testing two different yeast strains, they found that a strain of yeast can have a significant influence on dry hop aroma.
 By using an identical hopping regime for late and dry hopping with a selection of varieties, they were able to decipher what correlated and what was independent from the yeast straight.

-See attached the June 2017 report summary, with a breakdown of each article.
+See the June 2017 report summary below, with a breakdown of each article.
 Stay tuned for the July report out soon.